MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

-## I’ve taken an overview of DevOps in a Data Warehousing class in college but in fact, the field itself is a bit unclear.
-If you could just give us a hint on what it is and the available opportunities for it and will it be a complement to a career in Full stack development?
+## I've briefly studied DevOps in a college Data Warehousing class, but I'm still unclear about the field.
+Can you briefly explain DevOps and its compatibility with Full Stack development?

 It is not a complement to a career in Full Stack development, it is a whole new direction.
 But, if you are a full-stack developer, then it is a good thing because it will help you a lot.